cwchentw/ksv/README.md

 $ ksv height path/to/sheet.csv
 ```

-Show the dimension of a CSV sheet:
+Show the dimension (維度) of a CSV sheet:

 ```console
 $ ksv dimension path/to/sheet.csv